Saga Sapphire as she enters the outer harbour of IJmuiden. Extensively rebuilt, she is still recognizable as the former Hapag-Lloyd ship Europa.

 At the 22nd of december 1980, the new and fourth Europa was launched for Hapag-Lloyd, from the Bremer Vulkan yard in Bremen, Western-Germany.
 Although German passenger liners had been very succesfull in history, especially those of the Norddeutscher Lloyd and HAPAG, the company that came from the combination of those two lines concentrated mostly on containarized shipping and they were very well known for doing so.
 They also kept some passengerships within their fleet for cruising, but this was clearly not the main focus.
 But with this new ship, Hapag-Lloyd showed that they were still interested in cruising, and she was to be one of the most luxurious passengerships afloat.
 The company really wanted to gain a foothold in the upper market and with this ship they placed themselves just there.

 Initially, it was the idea of having the ship built at two seperate yards, one in Western Germany and one in Eastern Germany, as some form of political statement.
 The two half ships would be joined later in the building proces.
 But eventually, the ship was built as one piece at the Bremer Vulkan yard in Bremen, Western Germany.
 This was far more practical.
-The ship was quite big for the time, with a measurement of 33.819 tons.
+Overlooked nowadays, with a measurement of 33.819 tons the new Europa was the largest cruiseship ever constructed at the time.
+There were larger cruiseships in service, like the 70,000-ton Norway, the 70.000-ton Queen Elizabeth 2 and 40.000-ton Rotterdam, but those had been built originally as oceanliners, not cruiseships.
 Her lenght was 199,63 meters, she was 28,55 meters wide and had a draft of 8,40 meters.
 She was built for a maximum of 758 passengers and 300 crewmembers and soon was acclaimed to be the most luxurious passengerschip in the world.
 Her first cruise took her from Genoa to Africa and started at the 8th of january 1982 and after this, she started worldwide cruising, from week-long voyages to 107-day long worldcruises.
 She truly roamed the seas, not sailing anywhere particular, and this was highly appreciated by her loyal passengers.
 The ship was a true in-between, with classic feautures of the old oceanliners, like her stepped back aft-decks, an open promenade and a good proportioned superstructure.
 Inside, she also looked classical yet modern, with her intimite, partioned restaurant and her beautifully decorated lounges.

 One mishap befell her during her carreer with Hapag-Lloyd, when she collided with the containership Inchon Glory of the coast of Hong Kong at the 30th of april 1992.
 The Hapag-Lloyd ship was damaged and towed to Kaohsiung, before she was repaired in Singapore and later Bremerhaven.
 She again commenced service at the 7th of july 1992.
 Because of the rapid changes in cruiseship design in the 1980's and 1990's, this splendid cruiseliner was starting to become outdated from the mid 1990's onwards, although she was still a very popular and highly succesfull ship.
 Hapag-Lloyd decided to built a fifth Europa in the middle of the 1990's, that would even be more luxurious.
 When this new ship entered service, the 1980's built ship was sold to Star Cruises of Maleysia to become their MegaStar Asia in 1998, although Hapag-Lloyd chartered her back for one year, awaiting the introduction of the replacement ship in 1999.